Filipegbessaa/ASM-Dangerous-Dave---Projeto-Bootloader-IS/README.md

 ## Introduction 📖

-ASM Dangerous Dave is a game created by Filipe Bessa in for the bootloader project of the college discipline of "Infraestrutura de Software" from the university UFPE as an attempt to recreate a of stage the game "Dangerous Dave".
+ASM Dangerous Dave is a game created to present as a bootloader project of the college discipline of "Infraestrutura de Software" from the university UFPE as an attempt to recreate a of stage the game "Dangerous Dave".
 In the game, you need to get the jetpack, collect the gems displayed in the screen and then go to the door.

 ## How to play 🎮